Kindred Spirit Award Winners 2019 - kindredspirit

 Glennie Kindred is the author of twelve books on Earth wisdom, native plants and trees and celebrating the Earth’s cycles, including Earth Wisdom, A Hedgerow Cookbook and Letting in the Wild Edges.

 She is a highly respected teacher and much-loved expert on natural lore and Earth traditions.
-She has a strong and committed following and is renowned for her ability to enthuse people with joy, love and wonder for the Earth, for creating simple heart-felt ceremony and the power we collectively have to bring about change, both for ourselves and for the Earth.
+She has a strong and committed following and is renowned for her ability to enthuse people with joy, love and wonder for the Earth, for creating simple heartfelt ceremony and the power we collectively have to bring about change, both for ourselves and for the Earth.

 Her latest book, Walking with Trees, was published in 2019.
 Glennie is also an artist, and all her books contain her own beautiful and detailed illustrations.
 Her books are practical and inspire the reader to self-empowerment.
 They explore the wild edges of our relationship with the Earth through our native plants and trees, tree lore, herbalism, Earth wisdom, alchemy, celebrating the Earth’s cycles and creating heartfelt ceremony.
 Glennie Kindred is also the editor and co-creator of the yearly publication, the Earth Pathways diary.